 The Board also noted that the reduced hurdle rate is consistent with two members of the peer group, including one member that has implemented a 17.5% rate for the incentive fee and another member that has recently proposed an identical fee structure.
+The Board noted that the reduced hurdle rate would have the effect of making it more likely that Oaktree will earn an incentive fee.
 The Board also took into account the extent to which the reduced hurdle would be consistent with the intention of the Company to reposition its portfolio into lower-risk investments.
 Noting that the broader middle market has experienced yield compression, the Board is of the view that the revised hurdle rate is more appropriate for the current low interest rate environment and that it may allow for a more stable net asset value for the Company and return on equity for the Company's stockholders over the long-term.

 The Board also noted the elimination of the total return hurdle, noting that the member of the peer group that has implemented a 17.5% rate for in the incentive fee does not have a total return hurdle and that the other member proposing a 17.5% incentive fee rate was also proposing elimination of an incentive fee deferral mechanism.
+The Board discussed that elimination of the total return hurdle would have the effect of making it more likely that Oaktree will earn an incentive fee.
 They also discussed that elimination of the total return hurdle may create a more understandable and less complicated fee structure and eliminate uncertainty in dividend calculations, given the potential volatility in capital appreciation and capital depreciation from quarter to quarter.